Net Neutrality for a Web of Equals

 Pranesh Prakash of Centre for Internet and Society, Bangalore offers the following definition of net neutrality as an alternative: “The regulation of gatekeepers to ensure they do not use their power to unjustly discriminate between similarly situated persons, content, or traffic.”
 This presents a much more desirable configuration than a regulation, which mandates no interference with the Internet traffic at all: First, Internet is not the perfect, egalitarian and democratic platform some believe it to be.
 So any regulation which can work towards making it more egalitarian and democratic should be welcomed, not rebuffed.
 Second, with bandwidth being the limited resource, it is at this point in time that some traffic management methods can actually be used to improve the quality of service for users.
 To be clear, this is not an endorsement of any TSP or ISP stand.
 But it is high time we recognised that the complications that come up in the allocation of resources for either newspapers or the Internet are fairly real, even when issues of corruption and greed shield them from plain sight.

-Published on: 18 April 2015.
-First published by The Hindu Centre for Politics and Public Policy.
+First published in The Hindu Centre for Politics and Public Policy.